erayerdin/tglogger-python/docs/limitations.md

 # Limitations

 `tglogger` is not meant to be a replacement for cloud logging services such as Sentry or Rollbar and there are clear limitations on what you can do with `tglogger`.
-In this section, it is aimed to be mention these limitations.
+In this section, it is aimed to mention these limitations.

 ## Cloud Logging Services

 Cloud logging services provide you

  - the live log captures
- - the history of logging
+ - the history of logging on a clear view
  - stats and charts of log records
  - email notifications

 and many more.
 That is why the services you get from these are going to be far superior than using `tglogger` alone. `tglogger` is meant to be a helper for collaborative and small-scoped projects and it currently helps you to only;

  - capture the live logging records and
  - the history of logging

 with some limitations from both the side of Telegram and this library's way of doing things.

 Also consider that cloud logging services already provide free services with their limitations.

 ## Telegram Bot Request Throttle